hypo69/hypo/pytest/gemini - set 4/en/src/utils/ai/instructions/parse_data_types.md

 - **Edge Cases:** Consider edge cases like empty files, malformed data, incorrect types, and so on.

-This improved solution provides a more complete framework for testing the `parse_data_types` function, demonstrating better error handling, robust type checking, and placeholder output structures to drive further development.
+This improved solution provides a more complete framework for testing the `parse_data_types` function, demonStarting better error handling, robust type checking, and placeholder output structures to drive further development.
 Remember to implement the actual PDF generation logic and expand the test cases significantly to achieve comprehensive coverage.

 **Important:**  The actual implementation of PDF generation logic is crucial for full testing and not included in this sample code.
-The examples are just for demonstrating the framework for data parsing tests.
+The examples are just for demonStarting the framework for data parsing tests.